 Take Care of Yourself

 Yes, this therapist understands that your main goal is to help your friend.
 The only problem is that it can be too easy to wear yourself out emotionally during the process.
 You won’t be able to help your friend as much if you’re mentally and emotionally exhausted.
 Spending all of your time on creating a support system for them that you end up neglecting yourself can make things worse.
 Instead, make sure that you have your own support network that you can rely on.
 You may also need to take some time out here and there in order to recharge your own emotional batteries.
 Self-care goes both ways.

 Speaking of self-care, there are plenty of these activities that can be completed in a group setting.
 They include things like arts and crafts and traveling.
 Other form of self care include shopping, or just sitting around and talking about everything else in life.
 These group activities can help you and your friend take your minds off of what’s happening, while at the same time, providing a way to make you both feel better, emotionally and mentally.
 Handling these self-care tasks will cement your bond to each other while giving you both a chance to recharge.

-If you have a friend who has been sexually assaulted and they want someone to talk to, then suggest calling the Grief Recovery Center.
-Our Houston therapists are available to help.
+If you have a friend who has been sexually assaulted and they want someone to talk to, then suggest calling the Grief Recovery Center in Houston, TX.
+Our therapists are available to help.
 You can reach us at (832) 413-2410 or by filling out the form on our website.